Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Inspired by resonances of location and memory, Idea of South sets out to explore, provoke and question our sense of place in the southern hemisphere.
 Combining networked terrestrial radio and Internet streaming, the work is composed as three individual audio tracks, comprising live music, field recordings, and spoken word.
 The three audio streams are broadcast simultaneously and experienced by listeners tuning their radios into both radio stations, and a home computer or iPhone for the Internet stream.

 As the program moves through hot dry deserts or icy antarctic waters, the sense of location is enhanced through the diffusion of sound over a multi-channel broadcast.
-Taking radio out of the singular domain that it normally inhabits, into an immersive radiophonic experience.
-Exploring the notion or quintessence of southerness though sound, Idea of South is a music and sound journey integrating live processed trumpet, violin and location recordings, contributed by sound artists and phonographers throughout the southern hemisphere.
+Taking radio out of the singular domain that it normally inhabits into an immersive radiophonic experience, it explores the quintessence of southerness though sound.
+It is a musical sound journey integrating live processed trumpet, violin and location recordings, contributed by sound artists and phonographers throughout the southern hemisphere.

 Idea of South was broadcast simultaneously between Sydney radio stations 2SER and FBI, with concurrent Internet stream shoutcast from University Technology, Sydney on the 14th June 2009.
 To experience the work, listeners tuned their devices (radios and/or mobile phones, iphones) into both radio station frequencies as well as picking up a Shoutcast Internet stream from the site.